Looking for a team

 2024 – Looking Forward, Ready for More

-In early 2024, with my family situation in a good position (read, kids entering school) I find myself wanting to connect with a regular team again and move back to at least part-time and, in the near future, full-time.
+In early 2024, with my family situation in a good position (read, kids entering school) I find myself wanting to connect with a regular team again and move back to full-time.
 I’m doing some college courses that will likely influence my future adventures.